 Visiting the Tour de France is more than seeing a bike race.
 The food, the wine, fashion, the culture and history.
 The buildings, monuments and views.
 Whether it’s riding through a small village or along the Champs Elysses in Paris.
 Add the biggest bike race in the world and it’s a spectacle almost beyond belief.

-Our more detailed 2019 Tour Itineraries will become available in the coming weeks.
+The 2019 TDF Race Route has now been announced and Topbike is busy fine-tuning our 2019 TDF Tours.
+Our more detailed 2019 Tour Itineraries will be available mid November.
 In the meantime you can check-out our 2018 Topbike Itineraries and Tour Highlights below.

 TDF Tour 1 | July 10-16, 2018

 (6 nights / 7 days: Rennes – Paris)